-- When studs are spaced at 400mm centres; or - · When rigid air barriers instead of flexible underlays are used
+- when studs are spaced at 400mm centres; or - · when rigid air barriers instead of building underlays are used.

 6.5 RABTM Board

 With EH wind zone or for specific design wind zone, a rigid air barrier e.g. RABTM Board must be used instead of flexible underlay as per E2/AS1 clause 9.1.7.2.